 As detailed above, the proposed VTTM effectuates the development of the Project as described in the Oak Knoll PDP by allowing for the phasing and financing of the Project.
 As stated above, the SEIR evaluated the Project's impact on land use and planning and found that the Project would not conflict with any applicable land use plan, policy, or the regulation of an agency with jurisdiction over the Project (including, but not limited to the General Plan, Planning Code, and Municipal Code) adopted for the purpose of avoiding or mitigating an environmental effect.
 Although not required for consistency purposes, the Project would amend the General Plan Land Use Diagram to refine the borders between the site's land use designations to reflect the proposed Project and the site's actual topography.
-Accordingly, the design and improvement of the proposed subdivision established by the proposed VTTM is consistent with the Oakland General Plan.
-With this amendment, the Project also is consistent with the Redevelopment Plan, which permits development consistent with the General Plan.
+Accordingly, the design and improvement of the proposed subdivision established by the proposed VTTM is consistent with the Oakland General Plan and the General Plan as amended.